yeelloo/youtube-and-vimeo-frame-plugin-for-wordpress/readme.txt

 *   Compatible with all WordPress themes.
 *   Fast performance by loading thumbnail only until play button is clicked.
 *   Loads video files that slow the site only when video is played.
-*   Generates short code by adding YouTube or Vimeo ID and clicking button to generate.
+*   Generates short code with choice of adding ID or URL from YouTube or Vimeo to generate.

 == Installation ==

 1. Install the plugin either via the WordPress.org plugin directory, or by uploading the files to your server (in the /wp-content/plugins/ directory).
 2. Activate the Fast and Responsive Youtube Vimeo Embed plugin through the 'Plugins' menu in WordPress.
+3. Go to YTVF Embed in admin menu.

 == Frequently Asked Questions ==